 5. Most of the snowbound emigrants were children.

-There were 12 families, consisting of anywhere from two to 12 members, and 21 individuals who made up the Donner Party.
-Only six solo travelers, many of whom worked for the families, are known to have survived the frozen pass.
+The Donner Party was made up of 12 families and 21 individuals.
+Only six of the solo travelers—many of whom worked for the families—are known to have survived the frozen pass.
 Two families escaped the adventure fully unscathed, while the other 10 lost a combined 23 loved ones.
-Although that number is much higher, only 25% of members who were a part of a family on the trail were lost, while over 70% of those on their own were killed, either by cold, starvation, or violence.
+Although that number is much higher, only 25% of the members who were a part of a family on the trail were lost, while over 70% of those on their own were killed by cold, starvation, or violence.

 Featured photo of an encampment of tents and covered wagons on the Humboldt River in Nevada: Wikimedia Commons